MarkusBordihn/BOs-Easy-NPC/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Debugging**
+Before reporting a issue please enable the debug mode over `/easy_npc debug true` to get more detailed information about the issue in the logs.
-Before reporting a issue please check if there is anything relevant in the crash-reports, debug.log and latest.log file.
+Additionally check if there is anything relevant in the crash-reports, debug.log and latest.log file.

 **Is the issue happening in combination with other mods?
 (If yes, please provide a full list)**